 In the 1970s, Joseph Sager and Dr. Anthony Borshneck developed the Sager splint.
 Sager traction is unipolar traction.
-One steel rod sits between a patient’s legs and applies traction from the ankle with counter pressure directed onto the ischial tuberosity.
+One steel rod sits between a patient's legs and applies traction from the ankle with counter pressure directed onto the ischial tuberosity.
 Sager splint sits between the leg against the ischial tuberosity, so it is more effective for proximal femur fracture than hare splint.
 Also, one Sager splint can be used for a bilateral femur fracture.
-However, there is increased the risk of damage to the genitalia as the splint can move from the initial ischial tuberosity placement during transport.
+However, there is an increased risk of damage to the genitalia as the splint can move from the initial ischial tuberosity placement during transport.
 Sager traction splint can measure the actual traction applied on the gauge.
-The optimal traction is roughly 10% to 15% of a patient’s body weight.
+The optimal traction is roughly 10% to 15% of a patient's body weight.

 If the patient is not stable, do not waste time trying to apply traction splint at the scene.
 Splint the injured leg against the uninjured leg to expedite the transport.

 Frequently re-assess neurovascular function of the extremity after the application of splint and during transport.